Completing the D7-brane local gaugino action: Conclusions

 \section{Conclusions}

 In this work we have completed the known D7-brane action for gauginos and their coupling to 3-form flux at the quartic order in fermions.
-The new 4-fermion piece involves a counterterm, which is necessary for subtracting the divergences that arise from integrating out the flux, as well as a finite part related to the self-intersection structure of the brane.
+The new 4-fermion term involves a piece, which is necessary for subtracting the divergences that arise from integrating out the flux, as well as a finite part related to the self-intersection structure of the brane.

 We have arrived at this result in the following manner: First, we integrate out the complexified 3-form field strength in the presence of the familiar brane-localized gaugino-bilinear source.
-This results in a divergence which can be regularized and brought into a form involving 4 gauginos and the volume of the brane-(self-)intersection locus.
+This results in a divergence which can be renormalized and brought into a form involving 4 gauginos and the volume of the brane-(self-)intersection locus.
 Alternatively, one may characterize this step by saying that we subtract a local divergence and add a finite 4-gaugino term.
 We show explicitly that the latter can be derived from an integral over a perfectly local, 8d-covariant brane-localized operator.
 Finally, we demonstrate that upon compactification on generic CY orientifolds the complete action appropriately reduces to the well-known action of 4d supergravity.
 This crucially relies on our new 4-fermion contribution.

 Our approach is rather hands-on and focuses only on the terms of the action relevant for moduli stabilization (and hence for constructions of dS vacua as in KKLT and LVS).
-In particular, obtaining the correct 4d lagrangian represents our main consistency check.
+In particular, obtaining the 4d lagrangian represents our main consistency check.
 It would be interesting to supplement our analysis by an approach which is entirely 10-dimensional, such as the 10d Noether procedure\cite{Horava:1996ma}, or by the construction of $\kappa$-symmetric D7-brane action at the required order in fermions (see e.g.~\cite{Grana:2020hyu} for recent progress).
-We expect, based on the highly non-trivial way in which our approach reproduces the 4d supergravity result, that our D7-brane 4-gaugino-term will emerge also in such analyses.
+Very recently, \cite{Retolaza:2021gsi} provided a method to systematically expand the DBI action which is in principle suitable to extract quartic gaugino terms on D7-branes.
+It would be extremely interesting to understand the relation to our results, in particular the cancellation of divergences in that approach.